PScherling/GPMP/Docs/ARCHITECTURE.md

 ### PostgreSQL Database

-Sensei uses PostgreSQL as its operational data store.
+GPMP uses PostgreSQL as its operational data store.

 The database persists: